 Answers to all of your pressing tofu questions!
-How to press tofu, why pressing is recommended, how to do it with or without a tofu press, and alternatives to pressing.
+How to press tofu, why pressing is recommended, how to do it with or without a store-bought press, and alternatives to pressing.

-Before I went vegetarian in 2005, I’d never cooked with tofu.
+Before I went vegetarian in 2005, I’d never cooked with tofu (also known as bean curd).
 It was something I’d eaten in small blocks in miso soup at restaurants.
 But it wasn’t something that I bought or prepared at home.

-At that point in my life, I didn’t even really like tofu.
+At that point in my life, I didn’t even really like it.
 I thought it was bland and squishy.

 But when I stopped eating meat, I started looking into alternative proteins to fill the gap left behind.
 Tofu seemed like an obvious choice, in addition to beans, lentils, nuts, seeds, and seitan.

-While tofu doesn’t have a lot of flavor on its own, it can pick up flavors like nobody’s business.
+While it doesn’t have a lot of flavor on its own, it can pick up flavors like nobody’s business.
 It can be fried, grilled, baked, or sautéed.
 So many options!

-But if you’ve ever had a bad tofu scramble at a restaurant, you know that tofu isn’t foolproof.
+But if you’ve ever had a bad vegan scramble at a restaurant, you know that it isn’t foolproof.

 (Whhhhy, restaurants?
 Please don’t give me tofu that’s somehow still watery from its package and then only seasoned with a heavy handed dose of turmeric.)